 According to a new study, babies with bigger heads may actually grow to be smarter, more successful adults.
-Science says big head babies are more likely to succeed!
+Yep, that’s right, science says big head babies are more likely to succeed!

 Are You Worried About Your Big Head Baby?

 I was worried too!
 My 7 year old son was born with a huge head.
 Oh, and I worried so much every single time his head was measured at the pediatrician’s office.
-At every visit, the doctor will tell me that his head was above average and eventually, his measurements were off the charts!
-I had to take him to the children’s hospital for an ultrasound to make sure his big head was not a bigger, more serious problem.
-And the results were normal.
+At every visit, the doctor would tell me that his head was above average and eventually, his measurements were off the charts!
+I had to take him to the children’s hospital for an ultrasound to make sure his big head was not a symptom of a larger, more serious problem.
+Thankfully, all of the results were normal.
 He was just born with a normal, but very big head.

 But now, reading this study made me so happy.
 There is actually great news for healthy big head babies.
 Having a big head means that my son is more likely to succeed in life!

 Science Says Big Head Babies Are More Likely To Succeed